 - How is the fiber-optic link budget calculated?

-- • What are typical characteristics of real fiber-optic systems including CATV, gigabit Ethernet, POF data links, RF-antenna remoting systems, long-haul telecommunication links.
+- What are the typical characteristics of real fiber-optic systems including CATV, gigabit Ethernet, POF data links, RF-antenna remoting systems, and long-haul telecommunication links?

 Part I: FUNDAMENTALS OF FIBER OPTIC COMPONENTS

-Optics and Lightwave Fundamentals.
-Ray theory, numerical aperture, diffraction, electromagnetic waves, polarization, dispersion, Fresnel reflection, optical waveguides, birefringence, phase velocity, group velocity.
+- Optics and Lightwave Fundamentals.
+Ray theory, numerical aperture, diffraction, electromagnetic waves, polarization, dispersion, Fresnel reflection, optical waveguides, birefringence, phase velocity, and group velocity.

-Optical Transmitters.
-Introduction to semiconductor physics, FP, VCSEL, DFB lasers, direct modulation, linearity, RIN noise, dynamic range, temperature dependence, bias control, drive circuitry, threshold current, slope efficiency, chirp.
+- Optical Transmitters.
+Introduction to semiconductor physics, FP, VCSEL, DFB lasers, direct modulation, linearity, RIN noise, dynamic range, temperature dependence, bias control, drive circuitry, threshold current, slope efficiency, and chirp.

-Optical Receivers.
-Quantum properties of light, PN, PIN, APD, design, thermal noise, shot noise, sensitivity characteristics, BER, front end electronics, bandwidth limitations, linearity, quantum efficiency.
+- Optical Receivers.
+Quantum properties of light, PN, PIN, APD, design, thermal noise, shot noise, sensitivity characteristics, BER, front-end electronics, bandwidth limitations, linearity, and quantum efficiency.

-Passive Fiber Optic Components.
-Couplers, isolators, circulators, WDM filters, Add-Drop multiplexers, attenuators.
+- Passive Fiber Optic Components.
+Couplers, isolators, circulators, WDM filters, Add-Drop multiplexers, and attenuators.

 Part II: FIBER OPTIC SYSTEMS